 People of all ages will enjoy a trip to the Museum of Ventura County, which has interactive art, history, and culture exhibits.

 Address: 1691 Spinnaker Dr #105B, Ventura, CA 93001

-If you are looking to travel to one of the five Channel Islands, do a whale watching tour, go on a birding excursion, a harbor cruise, or an outer island kayak tour, Island Packers Cruises is the official boat concessionaire of the Channel Islands National Park.
+If you want to travel to one of the five Channel Islands, do a whale watching tour, go on a birding excursion, a harbor cruise, or an outer island kayak tour, Island Packers Cruises is the official boat concessionaire of the Channel Islands National Park.

 There are year-round cruises to the inner islands, Santa Cruz and Anacapa.
 These cruises take roughly an hour to cross the channel.

 Island Packers also offers cruises to the outer islands, Santa Rosa, San Miguel, and Santa Barbara, but they are only from March through November.
 Going to the outer islands usually takes 2 1/2 to 3 1/2 hours, depending on whether the boat has a drop-off or pick-up along the way.
-However, the trip to San Miguel takes anywhere from 3 to 4 1/2 hours, depending on the weather, itinerary, and wildlife sightings.
+The trip to San Miguel takes 3 to 4 1/2 hours, depending on the weather, itinerary, and wildlife sightings.

 See Related: Best California Road Trips | Your Ultimate Guide